Byeman Control System

 The BYEMAN Control System, or simply BYEMAN (designated BYE, or B), was a security control system put in place to protect information about the National Reconnaissance Office and its operations.

 History

-The BYEMAN Control System was put in place in 1961 by the Central Intelligence Agency.
+The BYEMAN Control System (BCS) was put in place in 1961 by the Central Intelligence Agency.

+It was revealed that Ana Montes, a former senior analyst at the Defense Intelligence Agency who spied for Cuba, had been granted access to the classified BYEMAN system, which provided her access to satellite data.
+Although she had never actually viewed any intelligence within the system, Montes later admitted during a post-arrest debriefing that she had informed the Cubans of the system’s existence.

 Discussions regarding BCS retirement were held as early as 2003.
 NRO Director Peter B. Teets spoke at a 2003 NRO Town Hall meeting, mentioning that retiring the BCS would remove barriers that prevented the NRO and U.S. Intelligence Community from working together as a team.

 The use of BCS was so prevalent throughout the U.S. Intelligence Community, that a handful of websites were set up to direct users through the retirement process.

 Origin of name

 An individual inside the CIA's Special Security Center chose the name from a random list of four words drawn from the CIA's codeword file.
 A byeman is a man who works underground; it is unknown if the individual knew the word's meaning before its selection.